-We offer a variety of products that can be used to create systems for Alpine Weather.
+We offer a variety of products that can be used to create systems for Alpine Automated Weather Instrumentation.
 Many of the major components used to create these systems are listed below.
 Please let us know if we can help you configure a system.

 Our monitoring stations are based around a programmable datalogger (typically a CR1000 or CR3000) that measures the sensors, then stores and transmits the data.
 We designed our dataloggers to provide a high level of station customization.
 They have programmable execution intervals, operating temperature ranges down to -55°C, on-board instructions for commonly used sensors, and adequate input channels to accommodate many different sensor configurations.